 MOSDOH has specific graduation requirements that include course requirements and clinical competency.
-To earn a doctoral dental degree, all students must:
+To earn a DMD degree, all students must:

-- 1. Successfully complete all prescribed didactic, preclinical, and clinical courses ("RC-" or above) with a minimum GPA of 2.0 and have no course grades below a RC- or Pass; - 2.
-Pass National Board Examinations Part I and II; - 3.
+- 1. Successfully complete all prescribed didactic, preclinical, and clinical courses ("RC-", "RP", or above) with a minimum GPA of 2.0; - 2.
+Pass National Board Examinations Part I and II or the Integrated National Boards; - 3.
 Demonstrate attainment of all MOSDOH program competencies; - 4.
-Have completed or earned a Master's Degree in Public Health, a Master's Degree in Dental Public Health, or have earned the Certificate in Public Health with Dental Emphasis from the College of Graduate Health Studies at A.T.
-Still University. - 5.
+Have completed or earned a Master's Degree in Public Health, a Master's Degree in Dental Public Health, or have earned the Certificate in Public Health with Dental Emphasis. - 5.
 Discharge all financial obligations to A.T.
 Still University and the Missouri School of Dentistry & Oral Health; - 6.
 File all necessary graduation forms.